 Type 1 Diabetes And Tooth Problems: Teeth Decay

 Sugar and tooth decay (or cavities) go hand in hand.
 Long-term elevated blood glucose levels in the blood, but also in the saliva, promote the development of cavities.

 It should be noted that even before decay is diagnosed, teeth that are sensitive to hot or cold could be early signs and should prompt a visit to the dentist.
 If detected early, tooth decay can be quickly and easily treated.
-But to prevent reaching this stage, regular brushing and flossing are the best strategy.
+But to prevent reaching this stage, regular brushing and flossing is the best strategy.

 Saliva is secreted by the salivary glands.
 It is essential to keep the mouth moist and to protect it against infection.
 A reduction in saliva has consequences.